 Cleveland Clinic records and reports accident statistics in accordance with Occupational Safety and Health Administration (OSHA) and Bureau of Labor Statistics (BLS) requirements.
 An injury or illness is work-related if an event or exposure in the work environment either caused or contributed to the resulting condition, or significantly aggravated a pre-existing condition.

-In 2020, all of our Ohio hospitals (with the exception of Union Hospital in Dover, Ohio) had total recordable injury rates greater than the 2019 hospital industry average of 5.5 injuries per 100 full time equivalent (FTE) employees.
-This is due to the COVID-19 pandemic affecting our caregivers.
-While in 2019 our overall occupational disease rate was 0.00, in 2020 it was 5.29.
-There were no work-related fatalities in 2020.
+In 2021, all of our Ohio hospitals had lower total recordable injury rates than the 2020 hospital industry average of 7.6 injuries per 100 full time equivalent (FTE) employees.
+While in 2019 our overall occupational disease rate was 0.00, in 2020 it was 5.29 and in 2021 was back down to 0.50.
+We believe this was due to the aggressive implementation of COVID-19 control measures, high percentage of caregiver vaccination rates prior to the vaccine mandate and widespread continuity of care practices across all hospitals.
+There were no work-related fatalities in 2021.

-*Note: 2019 is the most current year for comparison data provided by BLS and the pandemic was in its infancy
+Note: 2020 is the most current year for comparison data provided by BLS.

 Cleveland Clinic has a comprehensive Bloodborne Pathogen Exposure (BBPE) program and a BBPE Operations Committee, which is comprised of multiple BBPE Committees representing hospitals across the Enterprise.
 The committee meets regularly to share metrics, best practices and ideas for improving our program and performance.
 To reduce BBPE in the workplace, Cleveland Clinic: